defold/doc/docs/en/manuals/sound.md

 The created component has a set of properties that should be set:

 *Sound*
 : Should be set to a sound file in your project.
-The file should be in _Wave_ or _Ogg Vorbis_ format (See http://en.wikipedia.org/wiki/WAV and http://en.wikipedia.org/wiki/Vorbis for details).
+The file should be in _Wave_ or _Ogg Vorbis_ format with a sampling rate of 44100.
+(See http://en.wikipedia.org/wiki/WAV and http://en.wikipedia.org/wiki/Vorbis for details).

 *Looping*
 : If checked the sound will play back in a loop until explicitly stopped.